How Do You Get Rid of Turf Toe?

 What is turf toe?
 Simply put, it's a sprain of the ligaments at the base of the big toe.
 Usually, this injury affects football or soccer players who perform on astroturf.
 The trouble happens when the big toe hits the hard surface, getting jammed or bending backward.
 The pain is immediate, and the problems will only get worse if you don't seek immediate treatment.

-Turf toe injuries cause immediate pain.
-Shortly after the initial pain, a bruise usually develops at the bottom of your big toe.
-If the injury is severe, the toe may be noticeably dislocated.
-Over time, your toe will stiffen, and your joint will lose mobility.
+Over time, and without treatment, your toe will stiffen, and your joint will lose mobility.
 That's why, if you don't treat a turf toe injury early on, your mobility may be compromised.
 And you'll open yourself up to future injuries.

 Treating Turf Toe in Powder Springs GA

-Depending on the severity of your injury, you may be able to avoid surgery.
-Right after diagnosis, we'll try the RICE approach. ( That stands for rest, ice, compression and elevation.)
-This should help with swelling and inflammation, and make it easier for your sprain to heal.
-Anti-inflammatory medications can also help reduce swelling while offering pain relief.
+Non-steroidal anti-inflammatory medications (NSAIDs) can also help reduce swelling while offering pain relief.
 Buddy taping your big toe can also help immobilize the injury while it heals.
 In some cases, you may need to change your shoes to prevent your toe from flexing while you walk.
+Other times, we may recommend using a walking boot or crutches to ensure a complete recovery.

 Turf Toe Surgery

-While usually avoidable, there are times when you may need surgery to repair this inury.
+While usually avoidable, there are times when you may need surgery to repair this injury.
 If you've damaged other parts of your foot, or if the injury has destabilized your foot bones, then surgery may be your best option.
 Afterward, we'll go over your recovery plan carefully, so you'll know when it's safe to get back in the game.

 Are you or your child in pain after a sporting game?
 Have you noticed bruising on the toe?
 Don't wait around to see if you feel better on your own.
 Because, whether or not you need surgery, your toe will need time to heal before you can resume athletic activities.
 Even worse, delaying treatment could lead to further complications or the need for more invasive treatments.